vanilla-extracts/website/src/blog/services_update.md

 - A [conduwuit (matrix server)](https://github.com/girlbossceo/conduwuit) instance (faefox.dev)
 - A [service status page](https://uptime.faefox.dev)

+## Backups
+Backups are made each day at T0400+0200 on a S3-compatible bucket, hosted somewhere in Europe, but not in France, thus the data I put there is quadruple safe, first, it is on my personal computer.
+Second it is on *Ambassador* on nextcloud.
+Third it is in the backups of my VPS provider, which puts their data in a glacier somewhere in France.
+And fourth it is on the glacier of the S3-compatible bucket.
+So for the data to disappear it would need an explosion of some sort in Rennes, a nuke in France, and a nuke in Europe on the second glacier.

+I thus decided that we were sufficiently secured, of course if a nuke is launched on France, I might very well die, which mean the fact the data is safe is not very important anymore, because I'd be dead.
+But so is life you know.

+And oh yes, it is *also* on my NAS, which will soon have a backup.
+I'm not paranoid about data retention ;).

 ## CloudFare Page {#page}
 I use CloudFare Page to run a few static websites.
 - [Personal Web and Blog](https://www.charlotte-thomas.me)